-Need to manage and display events on your WordPress site?
-Here are the six best plugins to add events and manage organizers and locations — some of them offer built-in integrations with Elementor.
+Need to manage and display upcoming events on your WordPress website?
+Here are the six best WordPress event calendar plugins to add events and manage organizers and locations — some of them offer built-in integrations with Elementor.

-Some of these plugins offer built-in integrations for Elementor to help you design and manage event listings using Elementor, while others are standalone tools that you can insert into your Elementor designs using shortcodes.
+Some of these plugins offer built-in integrations for Elementor to help you design and manage event listings and event categories using Elementor, while others are standalone tools that you can insert into your Elementor designs using shortcodes.

 Let’s dig in…

 Modern Events Calendar is a flexible event calendar plugin that comes with great out-of-the-box designs as well as an Elementor integration that lets you design your event pages using Elementor.

 Let’s start at the beginning, though.